 - Write about what one character feels.
 Write about when you felt that way, too.

 - Is there anything about the story that is puzzling you?
 Describe it.

 - Is there anything that’s happened in the story that makes you want to find out more about a topic?

 - A good story has to have a conflict.
 What would you say is the main conflict in this story?
-Are there any other conflicts you can think of?
+Are there any other conflicts in the story that you can think of?

 - If you could have one of the characters in the story be your best friend, who would it be and why?

-- What does the main character of the story do for a job or how does he or she spend most of his or her time?
+- What does the story’s main character do for a job, or how does he or she spend most of his or her time?
 How would you feel about doing that?